 Interest Rate Risk - Interest rate risk is the risk that changes in the interest rates will adversely affect the fair value of the Authority's investments.
-The Authority is not subject to interest rate risk, as all of its investments at December 31, 2020 and 2019 had maturities of less than one year.
+The Authority is not subject to interest rate risk, as all of its investments at December 31, 2021 and 2020 had maturities of less than one year.

 Credit Risk - Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligation.
-As of December 31, 2020, the Authority's investments in PA INVEST were rated AAAm by Standard & Poor's.
-The Authority's investments in U.S. Treasury bills at December 31, 2020 were rated AA+ by Standard & Poor's.
+As of December 31, 2021, the Authority's investments in PA INVEST were rated AAAm by S&P Global Ratings.